 - Community-associated Methicillin-resistant Staphylococcus aureus (CA MRSA) Guidelines for Controlling Transmission Among Students and Athletes, P-42179 (PDF): Recommendations such as hand and personal hygiene, screening athletes for skin infections, and protecting skin from injury to help reduce CA MRSA skin infections in school settings and among athletes.

-- Community-associated Methicillin-resistant Staphylococcus aureus (CA MRSA) Prevention and Control in Athletes (PPT): A PowerPoint® presentation to educate students, sports team members, coaches, school administrators, school nurses, and parents on the guidelines for preventing CA MRSA infections in schools and among sports team members.
+- Community-associated Methicillin-resistant Staphylococcus aureus (CA MRSA) Prevention and Control in Athletes (PPT): A PowerPoint presentation to educate students, sports team members, coaches, school administrators, school nurses, and parents on guidelines for preventing CA MRSA infections in schools and among sports team members.

-- Guide for Prevention and Control of Antibiotic Resistant Organisms in Health Care Settings, P-42513 (PDF): A guide to help health care organizations implement comprehensive plans to manage patients, residents, and clients with antibiotic resistant organisms.
+- Guide for Prevention and Control of Multidrug-Resistant Organisms in Health Care Settings, P-42513 (PDF): A guide to help health care organizations implement comprehensive plans to manage patients, residents, and clients with multidrug-resistant organisms.

 - Community-associated Methicillin-resistant Staphylococcus aureus (MRSA) Guidelines for Clinical Management and Control of Transmission, P-42160 (PDF): Discusses the epidemiology of community-associated MRSA and offers treatment guidance and infection control and prevention measures for both health care and community settings.